Autognorics/Gnomi/README.md

 ### WELCOME TO THE WORLD OF ANEURAL AUTOGNORICS 👋
 - 🌱 This is neither about Artificial Intelligence nor Machine Learning ...
-- ⚡ This is all about a new school of thought that deals with creating engineered life forms,
+- ⚡ This is all about a new higher school of thought that deals with creating engineered life forms,
 - machines, things, and systems through Intuitive objects, Embedded Inscriptions,
 - the Reverse Inverse Theory, and Inscription by Design.
 -